10 Reasons why Midea Infiniwash range of washing machines is best for you this rainy season- Technology News, Firstpost

 7. Jumbo LED Panel Display

-The machine comes with LED Panel Display that isn’t just convenient, but also smart.
-It tells you everything you need to know from washing modes to time remaining, which you can also see from afar.
+The machine comes with LED Panel Display that isn’t just convenient but smart.
+It tells you everything you need to know from washing modes to time remaining, which you can also see from far sitting on your chair comfortably.

 8. Bigger Doors